PostgREST/postgrest/tutorials/tut0.rst

 Step 5.
 Run PostgREST
 ---------------------

-PostgREST uses a configuration file to tell it how to connect to the database.
+PostgREST can use a configuration file to tell it how to connect to the database.
 Create a file :code:`tutorial.conf` with this inside:

 .. code-block:: ini